Slack brings all your tools and workflows in one place

 Use built-in shortcuts

 Apps make it quick and easy to take care of those pesky high-frequency, low-effort tasks, without leaving Slack.
-Click the lightning bolt ⚡️ button next to the message field to access shortcuts that kick off tasks and workflows, right from Slack.
+Click the slash command button in the message field to access shortcuts that kick off tasks and workflows, right from Slack.

 Use shortcuts from apps to: